What is Account Takeover Attacks (ATO)

 …where criminals transfer a victim’s phone number to their own SIM card in order to bypass multi-factor authentication and take over sensitive accounts.

-How Do I Know I've Been a Victim of an ATO Attack?
+How do I know I’ve been a victim of an ATO attack?

 One day, you might be suddenly locked out of your account because a bad actor has taken it over and changed the credentials.
 Or you may notice a strange transaction on a credit card statement – a purchase you didn’t get an email confirmation for because the criminal changed the email address associated with the account to stop you from receiving notifications.
 These are just some examples of account takeover identity theft.